ashleefv/ApplNumComp/L10: Python and MATLAB Plotting.md

 * Note: in MATLAB, to plot Y vs. X plot(x,y)
 * Work through several plotting examples sequentially, increasing complexity with each graph, debugging.
 * Sample code
+* These plots exhibit the ability of MATLAB to run functions, as well as different methods of plotting: delineating the dataset, noting a function in terms of another variable, and manually typing the equations in the plot line
+* Additionally, figure 3 demonstrates some of the options a user can specify within the
 ```MATLAB
 %close all
 clear all